wacncontent/CustomizeTool/output/articles/storage/storage-dotnet-how-to-use-files.md

 ## Overview

-Azure File storage offers file shares in the cloud using the standard SMB protocol.
-File storage is now generally available and supports both SMB 2.1 and SMB 3.0.
+Azure File storage offers file shares in the cloud using the standard [Server Message Block (SMB) Protocol](https://msdn.microsoft.com/zh-cn/library/windows/desktop/aa365233.aspx).
+It is now generally available and supports both SMB 2.1 and SMB 3.0.

-You can create Azure file shares using <!-- deleted by customization the Azure preview portal, --> the Azure Storage PowerShell cmdlets, the Azure Storage client libraries, or the Azure Storage REST API.
-Additionally, because file shares are SMB shares, you can access them via standard and familiar file system APIs.
+You can create Azure file shares using [Azure Management Portal](portal.azure.com), the Azure Storage PowerShell cmdlets, the Azure Storage client libraries, or the Azure Storage REST API.
+Additionally, because these file shares are SMB shares, you can access them via standard and familiar file system APIs.

 Applications running in Azure can easily mount file shares from Azure virtual machines.
-And with the latest release of File storage, you can also mount a file share from an on-premises application that supports SMB 3.0.
+And with the general availability of File storage, you can also mount a file share from an on-premises client that supports SMB 3.0 (e.g. your local laptop, desktop and server).

-File storage is built on the same technology as Blob, Table, and Queue storage, so File storage is able to leverage the existing availability, durability, scalability, and geo-redundancy that is built into the Azure storage platform.
+File storage is built on the same technology as Blob, Table, and Queue storage, so it is able to leverage the existing availability, durability, scalability, and geo-redundancy that is built into the Azure storage platform.

 For information on using File storage with Linux, see [How to use Azure File Storage with Linux](/documentation/articles/storage-how-to-use-files-linux).

-For information on scalability targets for File storage, see [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets#scalability-targets-for-standard-storage-accounts).
+For information on scalability and performance targets of File storage, see [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets#scalability-targets-for-standard-storage-accounts).

 [AZURE.INCLUDE [storage-dotnet-client-library-version-include](../includes/storage-dotnet-client-library-version-include.md)]